splatert/qdl-webgui/README.md

 ## Requirements
-- An installation of qobuz-dl that's already set up.
+- An installation of qobuz-dl that's done with **pipx** and is set up.

 - A Qobuz account with an active streaming subscription.
 - simplehtmldom installed to the projects directory in the following path: qdlwebgui/lib/simplehtmldom/